Delovoa/artix-desktop-setup/README.md

 ---

-## 8. Run any of the Optional Setup Scripts you are interested in
+## 8. Run any the Optional Setup Scripts that you need to

 ```bash
 cd 2-optional-setup